This information is for light vehicles only, with a mass of less than 4.5 tonnes.

-You only need a four wheel drive vehicle if you're going off-road or if you need to tow in slippery conditions such as boat ramps.
+You only need a 4WD vehicle if you're going off-road or towing in slippery conditions, like on boat ramps.

-The tyre pressures for each vehicle are shown on a placard fixed to the vehicle and in the manufacturer's handbook.
+Check the tyres fitted to both the towing vehicle and the trailer are in good condition and correctly inflated.
+The tyre pressures for each vehicle are shown on a placard fixed to the vehicle, and in the manufacturer's handbook.

 Or the maximum pressure stamped on some tyres, which may be less.